Raspberry Pi 3G/4G & LTE Base HAT

 - Latte Panda

-Note 2: These compatibility list created by assuming you’ve connected the Base HAT to the device via USB.
-UART communication can be work with every device in the list easily which have 3.3V level UART port.
+Note 2: This compatibility list was created assuming that you’ve connected the Base HAT to the device via USB.
+UART communication can easily work with every listed device that has a 3.3V level UART port.

 - For the best working condition, power the Raspberry Pi with a minimum 2 Amps 5V adapter while using the Base HAT attached.